SessionsBot/.github/profile/README.md

 ## 📌 What is SessionsBot?

-SessionsBot is a multi-featured Discord bot designed to help Roblox communities manage **any scheduled group events** with ease.
+SessionsBot is a multi-featured Discord bot designed to help Discord communities manage **any scheduled group events** with ease.

 Built for simplicity and scalability, SessionsBot makes it easy for your team to:
 - 📅 **Create and manage sessions** directly from our web dashboard